TecCheck/Gear360App/README.md

 * Open the Gear360App and click connect
 * The camera should be connected

-If you whant to stream live video:
+If you want to stream live video:
 * You first need to get the wifi password of the camera.
 You can get it if you set the camera in Google Street View mode.
 To do that you need to power the camera off.
-Then Power it on angain.
+Then Power it on again.
 Long press the Bluetooth/Menu Button.
 The click on that button again until you see Google StreetView on the screen.
 Press the red button and then the camera should display the password (should be an long number).
-I recomend to write it on a note.
+I recommend to write it on a note.
 * Power the camera off and on and connect to the camera as mentioned above
 * Click on Dev Home then on Functions and then Live View
 * Connect to the cameras wifi with the password you got earlier